DefJM/hemb/content/posts/20240127_ctf-llm-part1.md

 We cannot look into the guards deployed by Lakera, but it is obvious that there was a rule or model at play here.
 Why?
 Because there have indeed been several prompt injection strategies in the past, in which very similar user prompts instructed the model to play another role to leak data or do something terrible. **It is still unfortunate that Gandalf blocks me here in my good-willed intend to have a creative dialogue on a rabbit and fox play.** Minimizing this trade-off is clearly an important research field.

 For the [LLM CTF @ SaTML 2024](https://ctf.spylab.ai) defense challenge, the competition team will manually review all entries.
 They can disqualify entries which don't use the `{model output}` parameter, or exclude the secret systematically from the output.
 Regarding helpfulness, the entries should maintain consistent error rates on benchmarks.
 In other words, they should be as helpful as without the defense.
 Defenders could evaluate their utility by using an endpoint which provided utility scores on the performance on benchmarks including (and similar to) [MMLU](https://arxiv.org/abs/2009.03300).

+### Other types of CTFs for AI?
+[SaTML 2024](https://satml.org/#) is holding [two further CTF competitions](https://satml.org/participate-competitions/) on CNN interpretability and universal backdoor attacks.
+We plan to review these two in a later post.